VistaCareTech/vistacare_communications_docs/docs/Tools.md

 ## QGIS Labels [NWT]

-This plugin validates cables inside a selected FSA using splice demand information and network topology.
+This tool validates cables inside a selected FSA using splice demand information and network topology.
 It also builds multi-line `qgis_label` values and adds them to the cables layer.

 <div class="note">
 <p class="admonition-title">WARNING</p>